 Other Benefits: The educational aid benefit remains in effect for employees during the leave period as does the use of university facilities.

 Continuous Service: Computation of service dates for continuous service, vacation accrual rates, seniority, and general pay adjustments will include this leave as creditable service providing the employee returns to work on the first workday following the termination of the authorized leave.

-The employee will be returned to his/her former or essentially equal position upon returning from leave.
-If the leave is based on medical needs, the employee is responsible for providing adequate documentation to support return to work and/or fitness for duty.
+If the leave is based on the employee’s own medical condition, the employee is responsible for providing adequate documentation to support a return to work.

-If a department head has reason to question the capacity of an employee to perform duties and responsibilities, the department head may choose to require the employee to be examined by a physician of the university’s choosing for a “fitness for duty” examination.
+If the university has reason to question the capacity of an employee to perform duties and responsibilities, the university may choose to require the employee to be examined by a physician of the university’s choosing for a “fitness for duty” examination.

-An employee will be considered to have voluntarily terminated employment if he/she:
+An employee will be considered to have voluntarily terminated employment if they: